-Simply put, a director can only claim redundancy when their insolvent company has entered into liquidation.
-The liquidation process can be initiated voluntarily by the director when realising the company has no chance of revival, or it can be kick-started by a creditor (commonly HMRC) who has petitioned to wind-up your company due to unpaid debts.
+Simply put, a director can only claim redundancy when their insolvent company has entered liquidation.
+The liquidation process can be started voluntarily by the director when realising the company has no chance of revival, or it can be initiated by a creditor (commonly HMRC) who has petitioned to wind up your company due to unpaid debts.

-Regardless of the route into liquidation, whether voluntary or the result of creditor action, the actual insolvent liquidation process itself is key to unlocking the statutory entitlements you are entitled to such as redundancy pay.
-You should also note that other directors may qualify for the same entitlements.
+Regardless of the route into liquidation, whether voluntary or the result of creditor action, the insolvent liquidation process itself is key to unlocking the statutory entitlements you are entitled to, including redundancy pay.
+You should also note that other directors may also qualify for the same entitlements.

 Our knowledgeable team can answer any questions you may have, and can advise on any potential TUPE issues which require careful planning to protect company directors and employees (where applicable).
 We can even provide a detailed business review if required, and assist with employee redundancy claims if necessary.

 "Liquidation and director redundancy are mutually exclusive; you can't apply for director redundancy unless your company is insolvent and either in liquidation or set to be liquidated."

 A compulsory liquidation occurs when one or more of your creditors petition the court to force your company into liquidation allowing for its assets to be sold and the proceeds used to repay outstanding debts.
 The end result of compulsory liquidation will be the dissolution of your business – the company will cease to exist and will be struck off the register within 3 months of the finalisation of the liquidation.

 As the name suggests, a Creditors’ Voluntary Liquidation (CVL), is when a director, or directors, voluntarily choose to liquidate their insolvent company, usually following increasing pressure from creditors.